 There is still a grittiness and unpredictability to Russia that makes every visit a new adventure.
-The sheer size and variety of locations ensures that once is not enough.
-While Moscow and St Petersburg have become a showcase of western opulence, move even a short distance outside of the cities and you enter a world which has, through force of circumstance, retained its traditional ways where idyllic villages sit nestled in forests of silver birch.
+The sheer size and variety of locations ensures that one visit is not enough.
+While Moscow and St Petersburg have become showcases of western opulence, move even a short distance outside of the cities and you enter a world which has, through force of circumstance, retained its traditional ways, where idyllic villages sit nestled in forests of silver birch.

 What to expect on your Russian holiday

 Russia is vast.
-Lake Baikal which is only two thirds the way across, lies east of Bangkok.
-The hotels and restaurants in the cities can be truly sensational but at a price.
-Be warned and choose carefully.
+Lake Baikal, which is only two thirds the way across the country, lies east of Bangkok.

-Traffic is hellish, particularly at rush hour, so consider travelling by metro which is efficient and clean and, particularly in Moscow, has the most beautiful art-deco stations.
+Traffic can be hellish, particularly at rush hour, so consider travelling by metro which is efficient and clean and, particularly in Moscow, has the most beautiful art-deco stations.

 Right across Russia you can expect a fairly high standard of hotel to be available in the cities, but move outside and standards drop dramatically.
 Do remember that most Russians, including your guide, will never be able to afford to eat in the expensive restaurants.
-It remains a very two tiered society of the have and have not.
+It remains a very two tiered society of the haves and have not.s

 Some ideas for a Russian holiday